SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 One is that it now matters a great deal whether you can get the tax credits *only* from government, or *only* from private banks, or both.
-Because bankers can be giant assholes about their tightness on credit.
+Because bankers can be tiny little assholes about their tightness on credit.
 Why?
 Because governments deem them insolvent if they cannot cover their liabilities!
 Also, because if governments allow themselves to emit their own tax credits then the demos has some measure of protection from predatory bankers, and also the government itself